 An APECS minor will increase your knowledge, skill level, and experience working with children and youth in a variety of settings.
-You'll become familiar with the field of educational psychology, acquire knowledge and skills conducing research and/or serving in educational and community contexts.
+You'll become familiar with the field of educational psychology, acquire knowledge and skills conducting research and/or serving in educational and community contexts.
 And you'll apply your knowledge and skills through a hands-on practicum experience.

 This minor is a good choice for students who wish to pursue future graduate education in educational psychology, social work, counseling, college student personnel, youth development, teaching, or other related fields.